 Gary Edwards, a native of Virginia Beach, Va., is entering his 14th season at the helm of the Patriot men's basketball program, and his 36th year as a college head coach.

 His career coaching mark stands at 581-429 in 35 seasons, including a 7-6 mark in NCAA Tournament games and an 8-1 mark when playing for a conference or regional championship.

-Edwards, 57, took over the reins of the Francis Marion University men's basketball program on April 26, 2006, and became the sixth head coach in the program's 45-year history.
-His nine-year mark on the Patriot bench is 192-173, ranking him as the second winningest coach in program history.
+Edwards, 61, took over the reins of the Francis Marion University men's basketball program on April 26, 2006, and became the sixth head coach in the program's 49-year history.
+His 13-year mark on the Patriot bench is 192-173, ranking him as the second winningest coach in program history.
 He improved the Patriots' win total in each of his first four seasons in Florence and guided FMU to four consecutive winning campaigns -- a first since the program joined the NCAA in 1992 -- and only one year shy of the program record of five consecutive winning campaigns.
 He has led FMU to consecutive NCAA Tournament berths each of the past two seasons, first in program history.

 During the summer of 2012, Edwards was named an Associate Athletic Director for Internal Operations, assuming additional duties within the Francis Marion athletic department.

 In April 2017, Edwards was honored as the Pee Dee Area Big Brothers Big Sisters Association's 2017 Eugene N. Zeigler Volunteer of the Year Award winner.